coupergateway/couper/docs/website/content/2.configuration/4.block/introspection.md

   },
   {
     "default": "",
-    "description": "The interval after which a new introspection request for a token is sent (= TTL of cached introspection responses).", "name": "interval",
+    "description": "The time-to-live of a cached introspection response.", "name": "ttl",
     "type": "string"
   }
 ]